 Any student who is admitted to EKU may declare this major.
 The student will be assigned to a program advisor and will be classified as a "Pre-CD" major.
 However, having a Pre-CD status does not guarantee admission into the CD undergraduate program.
 Pre-CD majors will be restricted to enrollment in the following major CDS courses: CDS 275 and 360.

-- GPA of 3.0 overall (on a 4.0 scale) for the 27 semester credit hours completed.
+- GPA of 3.0 overall (on a 4.0 scale) for the 40 semester credit hours completed.

-- Minimum ACT composite score of 21
+- Minimum ACT composite score of 21 (or SAT equivalent)

 Once admitted to the CD program, the student must earn a grade of "C" or higher in CDS 275 "Introduction to Communication Disorders" or equivalent transfer course before registering for any CDS courses in the major requirements.

 Information regarding admission to Eastern Kentucky University, tuition, financial aid, and housing may be obtained through the Division of Admissions.
 An application form for admission to EKU may be obtained at the following link.
 This is an application for admission to EKU, not the application for admission to the CD undergraduate program.
-A CD application form may be obtained as described below.

-The GPA X ACT determines a rank order for those applying.
+The GPA x ACT determines a rank order for those applying.
 The CD Program will admit 30 new undergraduate students each year to enter the Junior-level CDS course sequence.
 Admission will apply to all students equally, whether they are enrolled at EKU or transfer to EKU.
 Transfer students do not have to be enrolled in university courses at the time of submitting an application.
 It should be noted that admission of transfer students, who have been enrolled in a speech-language pathology program elsewhere, will be determined on a case-by-case basis depending on the program level (Junior or Senior) they should enter at EKU and the ability of the CD Program to accommodate their admission at that time.